Blake Moore: Tenure

+Moore has been described as a moderate Republican throughout his tenure.

 Moore voted against the second impeachment of Donald Trump.

 On May 19, 2021, Moore voted for bipartisan legislation to establish the January 6 commission meant to investigate the attack on the U.S. Capitol.
 The bill to establish this commission was blocked in the Senate.
 House Republican Leader Kevin McCarthy had earlier advocated for congressional action to form such a commission on January 13, stating that "[he thought] a fact-finding commission ... would be prudent."
 Moore voted against the Democratic-led United States House Select Committee on the January 6 Attack.

 Moore was among the few House Republicans who voted to keep Liz Cheney as conference chair both times a vote was held.
 In an interview with the Deseret News editorial board, Moore stated he felt no pressure to vote one way or another from Republican leadership, and said it was important for the Republican leadership team to hold "broad appeal."

 In July 2021, Business Insider revealed that Moore had failed to disclose on time more than 70 stock and stock-option trades made between mid-January and mid-May 2021, in violation of the STOCK Act.
 The total value of the stocks in question is unknown, but was between $70,000 and $1.1 million.
 Moore acknowledged paying a "late filing fee" to the House Committee on Ethics in July 2021; the value of that fee generally starts at $200.
 In September 2021, Business Insider reported that Moore failed to disclose an additional three stock-option trades made in August 2021 by a federally mandated deadline.

 In November 2021, Moore voted against the Infrastructure Investment and Jobs Act.

 In the wake of the Taliban's conquering of Afghanistan, Moore introduced the Afghanistan Accountability Act to investigate what the Biden administration knew before deciding to leave Afghanistan.

 As of November 2021, Moore voted with Joe Biden's preferred positions 16% of the time, according to FiveThirtyEights tracker.

 In 2021, Moore co-sponsored the Fairness for All Act, the Republican alternative to the Equality Act.
 The bill would prohibit discrimination on the basis of sex, sexual orientation, and gender identity, and protect the free exercise of religion.

-On July 19, 2022, Moore was one of 47 Republican representatives to vote for the Respect for Marriage Act, which codifed the right to same-sex marriage in federal law.

-On November 8, 2023, Moore defeated six other candidates to become the GOP conference vice chair, the position that was vacated by the ascension of Mike Johnson to the role of Speaker of the House.
+On November 8, 2023, after the ascension of Mike Johnson to the role of Speaker of the House, Moore defeated six other candidates to become the new GOP conference vice chair.

-In February 2024, Moore voted against the impeachment of Alejandro Mayorkas as part of a procedural move in order to allow the vote to brought again under a motion to reconsider.
+In February 2024, Moore voted against the impeachment of Alejandro Mayorkas as part of a procedural move in order to allow the vote to be brought again under a motion to reconsider.
 He would vote in favor of it the second time around.